 Bringing your new hound home

-Don’t overload them by taking them to new places, training classes and meeting people and other dogs.
-Just let them get used to their new home.
+Please don’t overload them by taking them to new places, training classes and meeting people and other dogs.
+Just let them get used to their new home and people.
 There is all the time in the world to have new adventures with them, a new home is an adventure in itself.

-Walk them in quiet places to begin with to get to know your dog without distractions and again keep it nice and calm, keeping stress to the absolute minimum.
+Walk them in quiet places to begin with to get to know your each other without distractions and again keep it nice and calm, keeping stress to the absolute minimum.
 Giving them a routine will help as will having places that become familiar to your dog.
 Give them natural chews or kongs to help alleviate some anxiety and let them sleep.
 Rest is great for dogs and essential for any new dog, in order for stress levels to reduce and for their systems to rebalance.

 In a multi-dog household

-- Please put all toys away before bringing your new hound home.
+- Please put all toys away before bringing your foster hound home.
 Introduce them once they are a bit more settled with each other and supervise.

 - Feed separately to begin with and determine if there are any signs of food guarding.
 It is quite natural for hounds to protect their food, particularly between dogs who do not know each other properly.